-- 1. Advanced Educational Psychology 303
+1. Advanced Educational Psychology 303

-- or Advanced Child and Adolescent Psychology 308
+Advanced Child and Adolescent Psychology 308

 - 2. History and Systems of Psychology 317

-- 3. Educational Statistics 311
+- 3. Statistics in Psychology and Education 311

-- 4. The Scientific Study of Education 425
+- 4. Techniques of Research 425

 - 5. Philosophy of Education 323-324

 The following outlines are intended to serve as guides to graduate students in their respective areas of interest.
 Each program is subject to the approval of the Dean of the College of Education.